diqye/myparser/README.md

-✓ optional            Optionally parse content (returns undefined on failure) ✓ pure                Wrap a value in a successful parser result ✓ fail                Create a parser that always fails
+✓ optional            Optionally parse content (returns undefined on failure) ✓ pure                Wrap a value in a successful parser result ✓ fail                Create a parser that always fails ✓ pipeP      [0.05ms] Combine parsers in sequence (left-associative) and return a result tuple ✓ lookup     [0.03ms] `looking at` the token without consuming it ✓ pipeO      [1.09ms] like `pipeP` but collects results with objec
 ```